virtualmo/panw-aci-doctor/README.md

 ### panw-aci-doctor machine configuration

-1. In home directry create new folder with the name
+1. In home directry create new folder on the home directory
 	```
     $ mkdir ~/panw-aci-doctor
 	```